charlieargue/CUE-code-samples/README.md

 >  "Again good work...
 Great work really chasing down the ticket!
 You both went above and beyond.
-Also don't hesitate when you were unsure to escalate and texting me was the right thing!" [during On-Call P1 issue]
+Also don't hesitate when you were unsure to escalate and texting me was the right thing!" [resolving an On-Call P1 issue]

-— 🗣 [Mark Adkins](https://www.linkedin.com/in/mark-adkins/), VP, Engineering at Treeline (Cue's team)  `Aug 8, 2022`
+— 🗣 [Mark Adkins](https://www.linkedin.com/in/mark-adkins/), VP, Engineering at Treeline  `Aug 8, 2022`